Erectile Dysfunction – Impotence & Potency (ED)

 There are even studies showing that there may be a link between gum disease and ED and the drugs prescribed for erectile dysfunction (Viagra and Cialis, etc.).
 One study showed its connection to optic neuropathy.

 There are over 200 drugs that may cause impotence.
 Some of the most common ones are alcohol, antidepressants, antihistamines, antihypertensives, diuretics, narcotics, nicotine, sedatives, stomach acid inhibitors and ulcer medications.
-Check drugs.com and rxlist.com for side effects of drugs.
+Check rxlist.com for side effects of drugs.
 One of the reasons that there are side effects to drugs is that they can deplete the body of vital nutrients.
 Thus, if you have to take medications, replacing those nutrients is important.
 (See the Drug Muggers – a book by a pharmacist on this subject).

 Atherosclerosis, or hardening of the arteries, poses a risk to the condition of both the heart and the penis.
-Plaque that clog arteries and block the flow of blood to the heart can also block the arteries leading to the genitals, interfering with the ability to attain an erection.
+Plaque that clogs arteries and block the flow of blood to the heart can also block the arteries leading to the genitals, interfering with the ability to attain an erection.

 It can also be caused by neuropathy which is a side effect of diabetes and many other things.